-Formal assessments of the impact of the draft Channel Demersal Non-Quota Species FMP and its specific fisheries management measures on MPAs will be conducted, where appropriate, as part of the Habitats Regulations and Marine Conservation Zone assessments on individual measures.
+Before there are any changes to fisheries management as a result of the draft Southern North Sea and Channel Skates and Rays FMP, where necessary, all new measures will be subject to Habitats Regulations Assessments and Marine Conservation Zone assessments.
 Such assessments will consider the potential incombination effects with other plans and projects that are occurring or will occur within in an MPA.
 These assessments will also identify where any specific interactions exist.